rhblind/django-files/docs/index.rst

     # If this is set to True, users are required to be
     # authenticated in addition to be have the "files.download_attachment"
     # permission to be able to download files.
+Default is False.

     REQUIRE_AUTH_DOWNLOAD = True